Moving to Panajachel, Guatemala

 When we asked people what advice they would give someone preparing to move to Panajachel, they said:

 "Expatriates moving to Panajachel should be aware that the city is located in a mountainous region and the climate is generally cool and humid.
 It is important to be aware of the local customs and culture, as well as the language, as Spanish is the primary language spoken in the area.
 Expats should also be aware that the cost of living in Panajachel is relatively low, and that the city is a popular tourist destination.
-Additionally, expats should be aware that the city is relatively safe, but it is important to take precautions when travelling around the area," commented one expat who made the move to Panajachel.
+Additionally, expats should be aware that the city is relatively safe, but it is important to take precautions when travelling around the area," remarked one expat who made the move to Panajachel.

-"I would advise someone moving to Panajachel, Guatemala to rent first, read the Facebook expats group, read expats' blogs, pack lightly, use a lawyer for any relation with locals and use a translator to understand what's going on when you sign a contract or deal with locals," remarked one expat in Panajachel, Guatemala.
+"I would advise someone moving to Panajachel, Guatemala to rent first, read the Facebook expats group, read expats' blogs, pack lightly, use a lawyer for any relation with locals and use a translator to understand what's going on when you sign a contract or deal with locals," explained one expat living in Panajachel, Guatemala.

 How do I find a place to live in Panajachel?